TalentLayer-Labs/betterpc/README.md

-## FLUENCE x TALENTLAYER 🚀 BetteRPC - ETH Denver 2023 🚀

-## Overview / Description

----
+# 🚀 BetteRPC

+Transactions on blockchains are still centralized when broadcasted by Remote Call Procedure (RPC), which makes them susceptible to censorship, as well as problems related to reliability and integrity.
+BetteRPC aims to accelerate the future of Web3 Infrastructure decentralization by providing an open and configurable decentralized RPC gateway.
+BetteRPC achieves anonymity by creating a peer-to-peer network for RPCs powered by (fluence ♥)[https://fluence.dev/docs/learn/overview]

+## How it works?

-BetterRPC project is built with Fluence, a decentralized serverless platform and computing marketplace powered by blockchain economics.
+BetterRPC project is built with (fluence ♥)[https://fluence.dev/docs/learn/overview], a decentralized serverless platform and computing marketplace powered by blockchain economics.

-Fluence peers are a decentralized node that provides computing power and storage for distributed applications.
+### Configuration

 There is different way to select peers during a call like Random, RoundRobin, or QuorumChecker.

 The goal of BetterRPC is to provide a better way to select peers for the application uses by sorting peers by